 I also had the Mutton Murtaba (S$6.00).
 Doughy and chewy.
 Good portion size but the onion was too raw for my liking.
 They make a very respectable Teh Halia (S$1.40).
 There is a good dose of ginger giving it the kick after the sweetness and fragrances of the tea.

 Sadly, I can’t help feeling that Mr Prata has lost its mojo.
 There isn’t a single friendly waiter around.
 Nope…nada!
 It should be a neighbourhood joint frequented by locals.
 You should be warmly greeted on arrival.
-There should be constant banters with waiters, laughter should be a constant in the background.
-It should be the “Cheers” in Bukit Timah (noted that those under the age of 30 probably won’t know what I am referring to), a place where everyone knows your name.
+There should be regular friendly banters with waiters, laughter should be a constant in the background.
+It should be the “Cheers” in Bukit Timah (noted that those under the age of 30 probably won’t know what I am referring to), a place where everybody knows your name.
 Unfortunately, it is a far far cry from it.

 Having said that, you should check this place out if you haven’t been before as the food is decent.
 As for me, I would only go back if I am in the vicinity and need a quick fix after a long night with the beer towers!